 Project, with 47 artists.
 For 2010 she curated I See You.
 Do You See Me? and The ACP Visionaries exhibitions and gave a major public lecture, "Ansel Adams: His Vision of America" at the Booth Western Art Museum.
 Her ongoing series on Collecting Photography continues to be a success, most recently at Nature Undisturbed and for the Serenbe Photography Collectors' Guild.
 Todd-Raque continues to do private portfolio reviews.

-2013 began with Todd-Raque co-chairing a session "The Work of Art Criticism in the Age of Blogs and Ezines" at the renown College Art Association annual conference.
+Todd-Raque co-chaired a session "The Work of Art Criticism in the Age of Blogs and Ezines" at the renown College Art Association 2013 annual conference.
+This year she has been busy privately selling photography collections, giving private portfolio reviews, and writing about photography (e.g. see SxSE magazine Vol IX Issue 4).

 Our company continues to be busy with our growing art advisory and collecting consulting, alongside of our community involvement such as Nature Undisturbed's collecting panel, SPE Portfolio Reviews, Fulton County Artist Registry, and other exciting projects!